quickube/piper/docs/getting_started/installation.md

 To pick which git provider you are using provide `gitProvider.name` configuration in helm chart (Currently we only support GitHub and Bitbucket).

-Also configure you organization (Github), workspace (Bitbucket) or group (Gitlab) name using `gitProvider.organization.name` in helm chart.
+Also configure your organization (GitHub), workspace (Bitbucket) or group (GitLab) name using `gitProvider.organization.name` in helm chart.

 #### Git Token Permissions

-The token should have access for creating webhooks and read repositories content.</br>
+The token should have access to create webhooks and read repository content.</br>
 <b>For GitHub</b>, configure `admin:org` and `write:org` permissions in Classic Token. </br>
 <b>For Bitbucket</b>, configure `Repositories:read`, `Webhooks:read and write` and `Pull requests:read` permissions (for multiple repos use workspace token). </br>
 <b>For Gitlab</b>, configure `read_api`, `write_repository` and `api` (for multiple repos use group token with owner role). </br>